 Was Abaddon Ever Mentioned in the Bible?

 Abaddon is explicitly mentioned in the Bible.
-The demon appears in both the Old Testament and the New Testament with distinct roles.
+The demon appears in both the Old and New Testaments, with distinct roles.

 In the Old Testament, the demon is primarily a symbol of destruction, often equated with the underworld or Sheol.
 In the New Testament, it is personified as a demonic entity, particularly in the apocalyptic visions of the Book of Revelation.